NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_07_spatial.md

 In `FindSpatiallyVariables` the default method in Seurat (method = 'markvariogram), is inspired by the Trendsceek, which models spatial transcriptomics data as a mark point process and computes a 'variogram', which identifies genes whose expression level is dependent on their spatial location.
 More specifically, this process calculates gamma(r) values measuring the dependence between two spots a certain "r" distance apart.
-By default, we use an r-value of '5' in these analyes, and only compute these values for variable genes (where variation is calculated independently of spatial location) to save time.
+By default, we use an r-value of '5' in these analyses, and only compute these values for variable genes (where variation is calculated independently of spatial location) to save time.

 **OBS!** Takes a long time to run, so skip this step for now!